Conduct a Free Iowa Warrant Search on Any Resident

 Find out if you or someone else has a warrant out for their arrest in Iowa, free of charge.

-Begin your free Iowa warrant search, possible thanks to the state’s Open Records Law.
+Begin your free Iowa warrant search today, possible thanks to the state’s Open Records Law.

 Citizens looking to run a warrant lookup can tap into publicly available information at the federal, state, and local levels.
 While active, yet-to-be-served warrants in Iowa remain confidential, any already issued are part of the public record.